philipperolet/trg-players/doc/clojure.md

 Mostly imagined for OO, since testing can be very complex in OO when not thought of a priori during design.
 For FP, and FCIS design, it's less necessary and more a burden

+# Formatting
+- No empty lines in function defs, even between arities -- except in let/cond constructs with long paired bindings
+- long function call : stacking args is ok but counts as 1/2 level of nesting
+- let counts as 1/2 level of nesting, threading too